 Are Web Apps the Future for B2B Businesses?

-Though the first smartphone was actually invented and developed way back in 1992, it was the release of Apple’s iPhone in 2007 that brought the concept of mobile apps into the forefront of the consumer marketplace.
-Fifteen years after their introduction, mobile apps are still going strong, and most businesses have already checked off the “release a companion app” item from their task lists.
+Though the first smartphone was actually invented and developed way back in 1992, it was the release of Apple’s iPhone in 2007 that brings the concept of mobile apps into the forefront of the consumer marketplace.
+Fifteen years after their introduction, mobile apps are still going strong.
+Most businesses have already checked off the “release a companion app” item from their task lists.

 There was a reasonably long period where mobile apps were both considered the height of modernity and predicted to be intrinsic to the future.
 Until recently, web apps were not a predominant part of that conversation, but all that has changed.